Meet The Maker: Carole Fenwick

 Each month, we design a limited edition craft kit for you.
 It could be macrame, ceramics, book-binding – or something completely different!

-Ready to come on an adventure?
+Ready to come on a creative adventure?

 Days